plenoptic-org/plenoptic/CONTRIBUTING.md

    some_folder/even_cooler_docs
 ```

-In order for table of contents to look good, your `.md` file must be well
-structured.
-Similar to [tutorials](#add-tutorials), it must have a single H1
-header (you can have as many sub-headers as you'd like).
+In order for table of contents to look good, your `.md` file must be well structured.
+All markdown files (text-based notebooks and regular) must have a single H1 header (you can have as many sub-headers as you'd like).

-You should [build the docs yourself](#build-the-documentation) to ensure it
-looks correct before pushing.
+You should [build the docs yourself](#build-the-documentation) to ensure it looks correct before pushing.

 #### Images and plots